Details on our git branching method used for RAPIDS and our style conventions for git commits.

 branch-M.X(modulo hot fixes and unmerged frozen release fixes) the latest and greatest code.

 - Minor releases are done by creating a PR for the minor release from the associated release branch.

-- After review and sign off by the team, the PR is merged into master.
+- After review and sign off by the team, the PR is merged into main.

 Git commit messages should convey the change succinctly, but with enough detail to be understood without extra context.

 Consider starting the first line with a tag (e.g.